On feebly compact inverse primitive (semi)topological semigroups: An adjunction of zero to a compact like semitopological group

 \begin{lemma} A Hausdorff topological group $G$ is precompact if and only if for any neighborhood $W$ of the unit of the group $G$ there exists a finite set $F\subset G$ such that $G=FWF$. \end{lemma}

 \begin{lemma} Let $S$ be a Hausdorff left topological semigroup, $0$ be a right zero of the semigroup $S$ and $G=S\setminus\{0\}$ be a subgroup of the semigroup $S$.
-Then $0$ is an isolated point of the semigroup $S$ provided one of the following conditions holds: \begin{itemize} \item[(1)] the group $G$ is left precompact; \item[(2)] the group $G$ is a pseudocompact paratopological group; \item[(3)] the group $G$ is left $\omega$-precompact pseudocompact; \item[(4)] $S$ is a pseudocompact topological semigroup; \item[(5)] $S$ is a topological semigroup and for each neighbourhood $U\subset G$ of the unit of the group $G$ there exists a finite subset $F$ of the group $G$ such that $G=FU^{-1}U$. \end{itemize} \end{lemma}
+Then $0$ is an isolated point of the semigroup $S$ provided one of the following conditions holds: \begin{itemize} \item[(1)] the group $G$ is left precompact; \item[(2)] the group $G$ is a feebly compact paratopological group; \item[(3)] the group $G$ is left $\omega$-precompact and feebly compact; \item[(4)] $S$ is a feebly compact topological semigroup; \item[(5)] $S$ is a topological semigroup and for each neighbourhood $U\subset G$ of the unit of the group $G$ there exists a finite subset $F$ of the group $G$ such that $G=FU^{-1}U$. \end{itemize} \end{lemma}